aadhavan-va/Movie_Recommendation_System/README.md

  In memory based collaborative filtering the recommendations are made based on past experiences.There are two types of memory based collaborative filtering
                   1. User-based collaborative filtering
                   2. Item-based collaborative filtering.
+## Correlation Function
+ Pandas corrwith() function is used to compute pairwise correlation between rows or columns of two DataFrame objects.
+ If the shape of two dataframe object is not same then the corresponding correlation value will be a NaN value.